Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Deficiency of glucose-phosphate isomerase activity is the third most frequent cause of nonsferocytic hemolytic anemia.
+Glucose phosphate isomerase deficiency is the third most common cause of nonspherocytic hemolytic anemia.

-The disease is spread all over the place.
+The disease is widespread.
 Inheritance is autosomal recessive; hemolysis is localized intracellularly.

-Glucose-phosphate isomerase is the second key enzyme in the anaerobic pathway of glucose utilization - the enzyme converts glucose-6-phosphate to fructose-6-phosphate (F-6-F).
+Glucose phosphate isomerase is the second key enzyme in the anaerobic glucose utilization pathway - the enzyme converts glucose-6-phosphate to fructose-6-phosphate (F-6-P).

 Symptoms

-In heterozygotes, the activity of glucose-phosphate isomerase in erythrocytes is 40-60% of the norm, the disease is asymptomatic.
-In homozygotes, the activity of the enzyme is 14-30% of the norm, the disease proceeds in the form of hemolytic anemia.
-The first manifestations of the disease can be observed already in the neonatal period - marked jaundice, anemia, splenomegaly.
+In heterozygotes, the activity of glucose phosphate isomerase in erythrocytes is 40-60% of the norm, the disease is asymptomatic.
+In homozygotes, the enzyme activity is 14-30% of the norm, the disease occurs as hemolytic anemia.
+The first manifestations of the disease can be observed already in the neonatal period - pronounced jaundice, anemia, splenomegaly are noted.
 At an older age, hemolytic anemia is expressed differently - from mild to severe.
 Hemolytic crises are provoked by intercurrent diseases.
-Since glucose-phosphate isomerase is found in other tissues, along with hemolytic anemia, muscle hypotension, delay in mental development can be observed.
+Since glucose phosphate isomerase is also found in other tissues, along with hemolytic anemia, muscle hypotonia and mental retardation can be observed.

 Diagnostics

-The diagnosis is based on the determination of the activity of glucose-phosphate isomerase in erythrocytes.
-The hereditary nature of the disease is confirmed by an examination of the parents and relatives of the patient.
+The diagnosis is based on determining the activity of glucose phosphate isomerase in erythrocytes.
+The hereditary nature of the disease is confirmed by examining the patient's parents and relatives.

 What tests are needed?